codefresh-io/docs.codefresh.io/_docs/installation/gitops/argo-with-gitops-side-by-side.md

 After completing the configuration changes, follow our [step-by-step installation guide]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops-helm-installation/#install-first-gitops-runtime-in-account) to install the GitOps Runtime.

-GitOps installation is Helm-based, and installing GitOps on a cluster with Argo CD requires additional flags in the installation command and an additional step after installation.
+The GitOps Runtime installation is Helm-based, and installing the Runtime on a cluster with an existing Argo CD, requires additional flags in the installation command and an additional step after installation.

-## Migrate Argo CD Applications to Codefresh GitOps
+## Migrate Argo CD Applications to Codefresh GitOps Runtime
-The final task depending on your requirements is to migrate your Argo CD Applications to Codefresh GitOps applications.
+The final task depending on your requirements is to migrate your Argo CD Applications to the Codefresh GitOps Runtime.

 Why would you want to do this?
 Because this allows you to completely and seamlessly manage the applications in Codefresh as GitOps entities.